-Can you believe this bathroom is smaller than before (but way more functional) and feels two times the size!
+Can you believe this bathroom is smaller than before (but way more functional) and feels two times as big!

-My intent for this bathroom matches the result – dramatic, bright and airy.
+Our intent for this bathroom matches the result – dramatic, bright and airy.
 The hexagon wall tile is dramatic but not overpowering, the matte dark gray floor tile grounds the space which allows the hexagon tile to be the hero of the bathroom.
 The floating streamlined sink vanity adds to the airy feel.
-Its rich warm walnut veneered drawer fronts adds warmth to the bathroom that could seem cold with so many hard finishes.
-I LOVE IT SO MUCH.
+Its rich warm walnut veneered drawer fronts add warmth to the bathroom that could seem cold with so many hard finishes.
+WE LOVE IT SO MUCH.